mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 sudo nixos-rebuild boot && sudo reboot
 ```

+When you reboot, you should see a desktop like the following:

 {{<gallery caption="Switching desktop managers from Gnome to Plasma is a two-line change in NixOS.">}}
   {{<img src="plasma-desktop.webp" max-width="400px">}}
   {{<img src="plasma-desktop2.webp" max-width="400px">}}
 {{</gallery>}}

+All it took to change your whole desktop environment was just a two-line change.

 ### Experiment 2: Create an ad-hoc environment

-I'm still very new to Nix, so I don't know how to do especially clever things with it yet.
-One cool Nix utility I can use with limited knowledge is `nix-shell`.
+I'm still new to Nix, so I don't know how to do especially clever things with it yet.
+One of the most approachable tools I've found is `nix-shell`.
+It lets you create environments on the fly with the list of software packages you specify.

+`nix-shell` doesn't affect any other configuration on your system, so you're free to try new tools without risk of breaking anything else.

-I sometimes run into projects I wrote a few years ago that depend on an older version of Node.js, but my system now has the later version installed.
-I've used tools like [`nvm`](https://nvm.sh) to install Node versions side-by-side, but I always end up spending 20 minutes just remembering how to use `nvm` and get it configured right.
+I sometimes run into projects I wrote a few years ago that depend on an older version of Node.js.
+I've tried tools like [`nvm`](https://nvm.sh) to install Node versions side-by-side, but I always end up spending 20 minutes remembering how to use `nvm` and get it configured right.

-Instead, now I use `nix-shell` to create an ad-hoc environment with any tools I need.
+Even though `nix-shell` is a general purpose tool for installing packages, I find it more convenient even than language-specific dev tools like `nvm`.

 Here's how you can create an environment with Node.js 18.x:

 ```bash
 $ nix-shell --packages nodejs-18_x